socialmetrix/echo-api/sections/opinions.md

 1	| POSITIVE
 2	| NEGATIVE
 3	| OBJECTIVE
+4	| RESERVED (do not use)
+5	| Without classification, neither machine nor human classified this opinions

 The absence of this parameter means your metric contains all opinions, meaning `opinions=1,2,3`.